-- Loads and Loads of Characters: Features not only every named Planeswalker in the franchise's current era, not to mention a sizable portion of Ravnica's recurring characters, but introduces several new ones, most prominently Teyo and Rat.
+- Loads and Loads of Characters: The story features every named Planeswalker in the franchise's current era, a sizable portion of Ravnica's recurring characters, and several new individuals as well, most prominently Teyo and Rat.

 - Red Shirt: Bolas steals the spark of countless planeswalkers, with lethal results.
 Despite this, only two named characters are confirmed to have been absorbed; the rest came from characters that have never been seen before.

-- Reforged into a Minion: The dead gods of Amonkhet have been reanimated as the God-Eternals, the most powerful zombies in Bolass undead army.
+- Reforged into a Minion: The dead gods of Amonkhet have been reanimated as the God-Eternals, the most powerful zombies in Bolas' undead army.